hayatroid/rusty_chat/README.md

-# rusty_chat
+# Rusty Chat
-A fullstack Rust chat app using Dioxus.
+A fullstack Rust chat app using Yew and tokio-tungstenite.